 The consistency of this smoothie is thinner than when using other fruits (because watermelon has a lot of water, hence the name), but it is still a cool way to consume a healthy dose of fruit and yogurt.

 Place watermelon chunks, chopped banana, ice, and yogurt in a blender.

 Blend until smooth.
-Pour into four large or six small glasses.
+Pour into 4 large or 6 small glasses.

 - Make sure to buy a seedless watermelon so you don't spend time picking out the seeds.
 White seeds, however, are fine to leave in.

 - Precut watermelon also saves time.
 Throw it in the freezer, if you like a slushy drink.

 - Strawberries and blueberries pair well with the other ingredients.
 And fresh mint adds a cool twist and aids in digestion.

 - If you like your smoothie sweet, add honey or a sprinkle of cinnamon.
 Those who like it tart should swap lemon yogurt for the vanilla.